Jon-Varner/alien-empires-bot/README.md

 <p>This app handles all of the calculations for the alien empires in the <a href="https://www.gmtgames.com/p-533-space-empires-3rd-printing.aspx">Space Empires: 4x</a> solo scenario.</p>

+<p>It is optimized for mobile and can be found here: <a href="https://alien-empires-bot.herokuapp.com/">https://alien-empires-bot.herokuapp.com/</a>

 <h2>What does it do?</h2>

 <p>Alien Empires Bot implements the rules outlined in the Space Empires: 4x scenario book to do all of the calculations for determining the alien empires' economies, technology research, fleet construction and (eventually) planetary defense construction.</p>